arnavaidya/Web-Application-Testing-Checklist/README.md

 3) Check that credentials are only delivered over HTTPS

-   - Check thst the login page only loads over 'https' and not 'http'.
+   - Check that the login page only loads over 'https' and not 'http'.

 4) Check that the login form is delivered over HTTPS